Stevie Wonder says he’s getting a kidney transplant in fall

 Wonder, who has received more than two-dozen Grammy Awards, has produced a string of hits over a long career that began when he was a youngster who performed as Little Stevie Wonder.
 His classic hits include “You Are the Sunshine of My Life” and “Living for the City.”

-Wonder seemed in top form throughout the concert, performing a series of his hits and paying tribute to musical heroes including Aretha Franklin, Marvin Gaye and John Lennon.
-He performed stirring rendition of the latter’s “Imagine” near the end of the show.
+Wonder seemed in top form throughout the concert, performing a series of his hits and paying tribute to musical heroes including Aretha Franklin, Marvin Gaye and John Lennon, performing a stirring rendition of the latter’s “Imagine” near the end of the show.

-He fans reveled in the warm summer night — though a light drizzle fell near the end — and the career-spanning retrospective that evoked Wonder’s early days as a young Motown star.
+It was a joyous event, with his fans reveling in the warm summer night — though a light drizzle fell near the end — and the career-spanning retrospective that evoked Wonder’s early days as a young Motown star.

 He did seem less ebullient than in the past and made his health announcement in a somber tone with a severe look on his face.
 But he was smiling as he left the stage with the band playing the memorable conclusion of “Superstition” one final time.